 Avenue of Stars

-Taking a walk on the Tsim Sha Tsui Promenade is definitely a must-do in Hong Kong.
-From this promenade you have a great view of the skyline of Hong Kong Island full of skyscrapers.
-Here you will also find the Avenue of Stars which can be compared to the Walk of Fame in Hollywood.
-The Avenue of Stars pays tribute to great movie heroes such as Jackie Chan and Bruce Lee.
+Taking a stroll along the Tsim Sha Tsui Promenade is definitely a must-do in Hong Kong.
+From this promenade, you have a fantastic view of the skyline of Hong Kong Island filled with skyscrapers.
+Here you will also find the Avenue of Stars, which is comparable to the Walk of Fame in Hollywood.
+The Avenue of Stars pays tribute to great film heroes such as Jackie Chan and Bruce Lee.

-There is another very special attraction that should certainly not be missed in Hong Kong and that is The Symphony of Light.
-A light and sound show which can be admired every evening at 08:00 pm from the Tsim Sha Tsui Promenade.
-During this show, the Hong Kong Island skyline, which is always beautifully illuminated at night, becomes the setting for a real spectacle!
+There is another very special attraction that should not be missed in Hong Kong, and that is The Symphony of Light.
+A light and sound show that can be admired every evening at 8:00 pm from the Tsim Sha Tsui Promenade.
+During this show, the skyline of Hong Kong Island, which is always beautifully lit in the evening, becomes the backdrop for a real spectacle!
 This show is known as one of the most spectacular light shows in the world.

-During the Christmas period, the entire skyline is lavishly decorated with beautiful Christmas lights and decorations.
-Like everything else, this is tackled on a grand scale!
+During the Christmas period, the entire skyline is extravagantly decorated with beautiful Christmas lights and decorations.
+Like everything else, this is also done on a grand scale!

 Horse racing in Happy Valley

-A completely different but really fun activity to do in Hong Kong is attending horse races.
-Horse racing is very popular among the residents of Hong Kong, as it is the only form of gambling that is allowed in Hong Kong.
-An evening at Happy Valley Racecourse consists mainly of enthusiastic gambling, loud cheers and lots of beer.
-And all this with the skyscrapers in the background, because this racetrack is located in the middle of the city.
+A completely different but incredibly fun activity to do in Hong Kong is attending horse races.
+Among the residents of Hong Kong, horse racing is very popular, as it is the only form of gambling allowed in Hong Kong.
+An evening at Happy Valley Racecourse mainly consists of enthusiastic gambling, loud cheering, and lots of beer.
+And all this with the skyscrapers in the background, as this racecourse is located in the middle of the city.
 The racing season lasts from September to June and usually takes place on Wednesday evenings.
-You can take a gamble on one of the horses from as little as 10 HKD and make the experience that little bit more exciting!
+Placing a bet on one of the horses can start from as little as 10 HKD and adds a bit of excitement to the experience!

 Cost: access to the racetrack is only HKD 10 per person.